sthomer/infoviz-climate/Stories.md

 ## Story 2

-Show the relation/corelation between people who are affected or dead by extreme tempratures with temprature anomalies.
+Show the relation/corelation between people who are affected or dead by extreme tempratures with temperature anomalies.

 ### Goal

-The goal is to see if the temprature anomalies are affecting the health of the people or not with time
+The goal is to see if the temprature anomalies are affecting the health of the people or not with time.

 ### Dataset